Drug Pricing Legislation Examples

 - H.R.
 2249, the Health Care Price Transparency Promotion Act of 2009 ;

 - H.R.
 4803, the Patients’ Right to Know Act: hearing before the Subcommittee on Health of the Committee on Energy and Commerce, House of Representatives, One Hundred Eleventh Congress, second session, May 6, 2010

 - Price transparency: hearing before the Subcommittee on Health of the Committee on Ways and Means, U.S. House of Representatives, One Hundred Ninth Congress, second session, July 18, 2006

-In the end, determining whether medical procedures should be provided at all is important from a perspective of patient satisfaction, efficacy and new value based care tenets of the Affordable Care Act.
-Granted, quality is important, but if the U.S. patient population is paying significantly more than the rest of the world’s population for the same drug, perhaps cost transparency should be a priority.
+In the end, determining whether medical procedures should be provided at all is important from a perspective of patient satisfaction, efficacy and new value-based care tenets of the Affordable Care Act.
+Quality is important, but if the U.S. patient population is paying significantly more than the rest of the world’s population for the same drug, perhaps cost transparency should be a priority.

 Drug Pricing and Classification Systems